kevin-at-datical/liquibase.github.com/documentation/rollbackonechangeset.md

 The `rollbackOneChangeSet` command reverts (rolls back) one non-sequential *changeSet* made during a previous change to your database.
 It is only available for Liquibase Pro users.

 ## Uses
-The `rollbackOneChangeSet` command is typically used when you want to undo a change made to your database and revert it to a previous state without affecting the other changes made to your database.
+The `rollbackOneChangeSet` command is typically used when you want to undo a change made to your database and revert it to a previous state without affecting any other changes made to your database.

-While the `rollback` command reverts all *changeSets* most recently deployed to your database, the `rollbackOneChangeSet` command allows you to target (cherry-pick) a specific *changeSet* without impacting the others.
+While the `rollback` command reverts all *changeSets* deployed to the most recently applied tag, the `rollbackOneChangeSet` command allows you to target (cherry-pick) a specific *changeSet* without impacting *changeSets* that came before or after it.

 <div align="center"><img src="/images/documentation/rollback_pro-targeted.jpg" width="450px" alt="Image example of targeted rollback" /></div>
 <br />